When a real estate investor sells a property, the investor has the potential to be liable for up to three different types of taxes:

 How to Defer Depreciation Recapture With a 1031 Exchange

-Fortunately, investors can defer both depreciation recapture and capital gains taxes by utilizing a type of transaction known as a 1031 Exchange.
-In it, investors can defer taxes on the profitable sale of a rental property – the relinquished property – by reinvesting the sale proceeds into a new property, known as the replacement property, as long as it is “like kind.”
+Investors can defer both depreciation recapture and capital gains taxes by utilizing a type of transaction known as a 1031 Exchange.
+In a 1031 Exchange, investors can defer taxes on the profitable sale of a rental property – the relinquished property – by reinvesting the sale proceeds into a new property, known as the replacement property, as long as it is “like kind.”

-This is a complicated transaction and investors must abide by a series of 1031 rules defined by the IRS to ensure full tax deferral.
+A 1031 Exchange is a complicated transaction, and investors must abide by a series of 1031 rules defined by the IRS to ensure full tax deferral.
 For example, depreciation recapture can be avoided as long as one building is swapped for another.
 However, if improved land with a building is exchanged for unimproved land without a building, the depreciation claimed on the building will be taxed as ordinary income.
 This type of complexity underscores the need for investors to work with a qualified intermediary and/or lawyer or CPA with 1031 Exchange expertise to help navigate the rules.

 Conclusions & Summary

-Because its condition degrades over time, internal revenue code (IRC) rules allow real estate owners to expense a portion of the property’s value each year in a process known as depreciation.
+Because the condition of real estate property degrades over time, internal revenue code (IRC) rules allow real estate owners to expense a portion of the property’s value each year in a process known as depreciation.
 Over a long time period, these annual depreciation deductions accumulate and are subtracted from the property’s purchase price to determine its cost basis.

 Fortunately, investors can defer depreciation recapture by engaging in a 1031 property exchange, also called a like kind exchange.
-In this transaction, investors can defer taxes on the sale of real property as long as they use the sales proceeds to purchase another like-kind property.
+In a 1031 Exchange, investors can defer taxes on the sale of real property as long as they use the sales proceeds to purchase another like-kind property.